License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 Let this red banner be to thee

-What was it to him? - A sheet in the coffin.
+What was it to him? - a sheet in his coffin."

 The young Kosciuszko, warmed by the example and heroism of Casimir Pulaski, also came to America, without any letters of recommendation.
-When he stood before Washington:
+When confronted by Washington:

 - I wish to defend the cause of your independence,' he replied.